captionpoint/captionpoint-plays/PLAID-AS-HELL.md

 ---

-So I went on a date with this guy who is an actor —-
+So I went on a date with this guy who is an <br>actor—

 ---